mtorun0x7cd/contacts/README.md

     ```

 3.  **Run the Application:**
-    - Due to modern browser security policies (CORS), this application must be served by a local web server to allow it to fetch the `contacts.json` file.
-    - **Navigate to the project directory in your terminal and run:**
+    - Navigate to the project directory in your terminal and run a local web server:
       ```sh
       # This command uses Python's built-in HTTP server.
       python3 -m http.server 8000